opencog/sensory/README.md

   human engineer designs an electronic circuit, so a human engineer designs the network to be trained (using TensorFlow, or whatever).

-The proposal here is to "learn by walking aboud".
+The proposal here is to "learn by walking around".
 A decade ago, the MIT Robotics Lab (and others) demoed randomly-constructed virtual robots that, starting from nothing, learned how to walk, run, climb, jump, navigate obstacles.
 The training here is "learning by doing", rather